PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 ***What is the goal***:

-The hooks are repositioned in more strategic locations on the page and provide a better user experience.
+The hooks have been relocated to more strategic positions to match the layout redesign and thus provide a better user experience.

 ***How it works***: